nrbrt/2560pro-smt172-peristalticpump/README.md

 `mode:x`

 This selects the microstepping mode on the drv8825 steppermotor driver. `1` is full step, `2` is 1/2 step, `4` is 1/4, `8` is 1/8 step, `16` is 1/16 step and `32` is 1/32 step.
 The default is full step mode.
-The default is full step mode

-`motor:x`

 This enables or disables the motor, so it is not held in position actively. x can be `disable` or `enable`, so `motor:disable` will free the motor.
 The default is enabled.